This rosemary olive low carb bread is baked with coconut flour in the shape of a circular loaf. Although the shape is not mandatory, it looks pretty.

 I wanted to try to bake a rustic looking low carb bread out of the loaf tin to see if it would without its shape.
 My thoughts were of a rustic bread loaf with a criss-cross pattern too.
 So, I reached for my trusty bag of coconut flour and tub of psyllium husk powder and mixed up some magic.

 We used to eat delicious crusty bread, sliced and dipped into a mixture of olive oil and balsamic vinegar back in our pre-low carb and gluten free days.
 For some reason, I had a real longing to dip bread into that oil and vinegar mixture.
 The low carb bread rolls that I bake were just not going to cut it, as was any sliced bread.
 I wanted long thin slices of low carb bread.
+I enjoy baking with coconut flour to make a low carb bread but have not yet tried to make this with almond flour.
+You could try to adapt an almond flour bread recipe to incorporate the olives and rosemary.
+Perhaps bake it in a tin too for slices of savour low carb bread.

 It is the psyllium husk powder that holds the bread together.
 The addition of this ingredient gives the bread a more dough like texture and it held its shape happily.
 The cross pattern on the top held, although next time I will cut it a bit deeper.
 I didn’t think it was going to work so was a bit sloppy with it.